Sinnelleos/sinnelleos.github.io/_books/existentialist-cafe.md

 ---
 layout: book-review
-title: At the Existentialist Café
+title: "At the Existentialist Café: Freedom, Being and Apricot Cocktails"
 author: Sarah Bakewell
 cover: assets/img/book_covers/existentialist-cafe.jpg
 isbn: 9780701186586
-tags: Existentialism
+tags: [existentialism]
 categories: [books, philosophy]
 buy_link: https://www.amazon.com/gp/product/0701186585
 started: 2025-10-29
-finished:
+finished: 2025-11-12
 released: 2016
-stars:
+stars: 4
-status: Reading
+status: Finished
 ---

 > Paris, near the turn of 1933.
 Three young friends meet over apricot cocktails at the Bec-de-Gaz bar on the rue Montparnasse.
 They are Jean-Paul Sartre, Simone de Beauvoir and their friend Raymond Aron, who opens their eyes to a radical new way of thinking.
 Pointing to his drink, he says, 'You can make philosophy out of this cocktail!'